 Recommendation: Use sparingly.
 Although this is a great sweetener and can be used in almost an exact replacement of sugar, it can cause gastric distress when over-eaten.
 It is also extremely harmful to dogs, so if you’re an animal lover, it may not be best to have around.

 Maltitol – GI: 36

-Maltitiol is very commonly used in sugar free products as it is very similar to sugar.
+Maltitol is very commonly used in sugar-free products as it is very similar to sugar.
+If the packaging says that a product is sugar-free, you will most likely find maltitol on the ingredient list.
 It cooks and tastes very much like the real thing, and is only half the calories of actual sugar.
 The downfall of this is that it has quite a large glycemic index – meaning it spikes blood sugars.

 However, due to the current laws we have, many products are allowed to calculate these out of the net carb counts and many people are secretly consuming hidden carbs.
 This one is best to avoid.